 STEP 1: Change your thinking about how your job gets done.

 Begin to recognize that you can work from anywhere.
 This may be a new idea for you so the biggest obstacles are probably in your mind.
 (We’ll deal with your manager separately.)

 Most telecommuters work remotely one to three days a week.
 While not widespread, there are employees who work full time from home.
-Your intended gig is working full time from (a temporary, faraway) home for only a season.
+Your intended gig is working full time from a temporary, faraway home for blocks of time.

 STEP 2: Arrange to telecommute from your home.

 First, redesign your job into telecommuting.

 Don’t be put off if there are some job tasks that you can’t imagine being done from thousands of miles away.
 We’ll get to that further down.

 Set up remote access to your work computer through your employer’s network or using remote access software.